 Some thoughts from me (Potential spoilers below)…

-The sequel carries on the tradition of the original film in that it tries somewhat to refer to actual story of Pocahontas, while ‘Disney-fying’ things a fair bit.
+The sequel carries on the tradition of the original film in that it tries somewhat to refer to actual story of Pocahontas (Emphasis on tries) while ‘Disney-fying’ things.
 Spoilers for the movie, but Pocahontas finds herself in a love triangle between old flame John Smith and newcomer John Rolfe.
 And spoilers again, but Pocahontas ends up choosing John Rolfe.
-I find it really interesting to see this play out in a Disney movie.
-On one hand, it’s really cool to see a Disney movie show us that first loves don’t always equate to true love.
-That said, it also means that I can’t get invested in the tragic romance of Pocahontas and John Smith in the original film now that I know how it turns out.
+I do find it really interesting to see this play out in a Disney movie, it’s really cool to see a Disney movie show us that first loves don’t always equate to true love.
+That said, it’s pretty uncomfortable to root for the fictional romance with Pocahontas knowing how the real John Rolfe married her at least partially because he thought doing so would “save her soul”… yikes.

 Most of the laughs in this film for me come from seeing the typical weirdness that’s in the Disney sequels.
 It’s hard for me to pin down, but there’s always just this feeling to them, as though I’m being talked down to by the movie.
 The original Disney movies can be enjoyed by all ages, but the sequels tend to lack the depth that would keep adults entertained.
-The shallowness of it all definitely brings some laughs.
+The shallowness of it all makes it some what amusing.

 The animation in Pocahontas 2, while obviously not on par with the original film, is still pretty decent (Again, especially when compared to the other movies that I’ve talked about).
-The returning voice cast is also great to hear.
-Like Don Bluth’s Anastasia, I’d recommend this one as a palette cleanser, a film that’s not terrible, but still will generate some conversation and laughs.
+The returning voice cast is a nice touch at least.